Best Winter Activities in Iceland

 Natural Ice Caves in Icelandic Glaciers

 The natural ice caves that that can be found in Iceland's glaciers are among the most beautiful and unique natural attractions you can find in the country.
-Every winter ice caves form in Vatnajökull glacier, Europe's largest glacier.
-And every summer, they melt or fall apart.
-Therefore, you can only visit ice caves in Iceland during the winter.
+Every winter, ice caves form in Vatnajökull glacier, Europe's largest glacier.
+And every summer, they melt or even fall apart.
+Therefore, you can only visit ice caves in Iceland during the winter!

 Interior of an ice cave with blue ice and long icicles

-This temporary existence of each cave makes each ice cave totally unique.
-The caves vary in size and shape, sometimes there are many of them, and sometimes there are few.
+Each ice cave is totally unique.
+The caves vary in size and shape; sometimes there are many caves, and sometimes there are few.
 All of them are breathtaking and have an alluring palette of the color blue.

 Natural blue ice cave in Iceland

-As the caves can only be visited during wintertime, this is our number one recommendation of what to see during Iceland's wintertime!
-They are only accessible from around October and November until March.
+This is our number one recommendation of what to see during Iceland's wintertime!
+Most caves are only accessible from around October and November until March.

 If you drive yourself to the starting location, then you can join this tour to the ice caves.
 Or go on this 3-day self-drive tour.